Lea County, New Mexico: Politics

 Lea County, like most of the High Plains, eastern New Mexico and west-central Texas, is heavily Republican.
 It has repeatedly claimed the status of the most Republican county in New Mexico in Presidential elections.
 In the 2004 Presidential election, Lea County was the top New Mexico county, as far as percentage, for Republican George W. Bush.
 He beat John Kerry 79%-20%.
 In 2008, the Republican candidate John McCain beat Democratic candidate Barack Obama by a wide but slightly smaller margin, 72% to 27%.
 In 2024, Donald Trump won over 80% of the county's vote, while Kamala Harris only received 18.5%, the worst showing for a Democrat in the county's history.
 It was Trump's strongest county in New Mexico in the 2024 election.
 No Democrat has received more than 30% of the county's vote since Bill Clinton in 1996.

 However, Lea County was a Democratic stronghold prior to 1968, voting Republican only once in Herbert Hoover's 1928 landslide.

+In March 2026, the Republican House Speaker of Texas, Dustin Burrows, filed interim charges to create a Texas state committee to study the legal and economic implications of a legal Texan annexation of Lea County and neighboring Roosevelt County.
+This followed an effort by two Republicans in the New Mexico Legislature to create a state amendment that would allow New Mexico's counties to vote on legal secession from the state.
+There is some support for this within the counties; such an annexation would transfer the Republican-majority counties from a Democratic-leaning state to a Republican-leaning one.